eduk8s-tests/lab-kpack-testing/workshop/content/workshop-summary.md

 * https://github.com/pivotal/kpack

-For details of pack, the tool which kpack wraps up as a Kubernetes service, see:
+For details of the standalone pack tool, which the kpack build service replicates, see:

 * https://github.com/buildpacks/pack